Madan-1306/misconception_detecter/README.md

+🧠 Misconception Detector AI

-An Gen AI system that detects misconceptions, fake facts, or misleading claims in YouTube / social media videos by analyzing transcripts and cross-verifying them with trusted knowledge sources using RAG (Retrieval-Augmented Generation).
+A Gen AI system that detects misconceptions, fake facts, or misleading claims in YouTube / social media videos by analyzing transcripts and cross-verifying them with trusted knowledge sources using RAG (Retrieval-Augmented Generation).

 🚀 Project Overview